 In this post, I’ll share what we learned firsthand about this fantastic game changer for older adults seeking to start one or more side hustles.

 What Is a Side Hustle Exactly?

 A side hustle, also known as a gig, is commonly referred to as work outside of employment.
-For older adults who are preparing for retirement, or already retired, I define a side hustle as anything that generates extra income outside of employment, typical investment income from stocks, bonds, annuities, or social security.
+For older adults who are preparing for retirement, or are already retired, I define a side hustle as anything that generates extra income outside of employment or typical investment income from stocks, bonds, annuities, or social security.